Call Today! 888-234-8376

 - When did your parole/probation end?

-Getting approved for life insurance with a drug felony on your record typically isn’t going to be easy, but knowing which carrier to choose so that you have a chance at being approved is much better than the alternative, which is1) either going without coverage or 2) moving forward with an Accidental Death Policy (ADD) or 3) Choosing final expense life insurance.
+Getting approved for life insurance with a drug felony on your record typically isn’t going to be easy, but knowing which company to choose so that you have a chance at being approved is much better than the alternative, which is 1) either going without coverage or 2) moving forward with an Accidental Death Policy (ADD) or 3) choosing final expense life insurance.

 Many companies promote accidental deaths policy as an alternative to traditional coverage.
 However, an ADD policy is not life insurance.
 It only covers accidents and does not cover sickness, such as cancer, heart disease, diabetes, or stroke.

 Alcohol Related Felonies, Certain Violent Felonies and Life Insurance